A RELATIONSHIP WITH GOD

 especially in regard to the New Testament (the Jesus bits).
 The outcome of your

-Bible studies, at this stage, should be greatly improved if you are guided by your church of
+Bible studies, at this stage, will be greatly improved if you are guided by your church of

 The all important second step